The Sweet Spot:

 Raising Happy and Successful Teens in an Age of Anxiety and Distraction

 Teens today are suffering from an epidemic of anguish that cannot be ignored.
 Last year, nearly one-fifth seriously considered suicide.
 We’ve always known that teenagers can be moody, but that is not what we are seeing here.
 Today’s teenagers and preteens are growing up in an entirely new world, and understandably, many parents are paralyzed by problems that didn’t exist less than a decade ago.

 The good news is that we do understand why this generation is different and why they are suffering, and this means that we understand what we can do to reverse the scary trends in mental illness.

-Research shows that 40% of what we do every day we do out of habit.
+Research shows that 40% of what we do every day is done out of habit.
 Many people think that habits are hard to create, and they can be, especially if you don’t know the basic brain mechanics behind habit formation.
-Here’s the good news: habit creation is a skill like any other.
-In this talk, Christine teaches the basics of habit creation so teams can re-engineer their daily routines for optimal health, happiness, and success.
+Here’s the good news: We understand how we can best change our habits-and therefore our lives.